Penguin-cyber/Piano-Playing-Robot/JOURNAL.md

 # June 27: Power considerations and base arm changes

-Today, started thinking more about the power.
+Today, I started thinking more about the power.

 According to my current configuration, the power consumption will resemble this.